 For those of you who want to know what bikeraft kit to take on a longer bikeraft adventure, check out Steve’s article, “Bikerafting Tajikistan – Here’s What You Take.”

-Packs: One 2400 Hyperlite Mountain Gear Porter Pack (I used this to carry my paddles and my Alpacka Raft Caribou Bikeraft).
+Packs: One 2400 Hyperlite Mountain Gear Porter Pack (in which I carry my paddles and my packraft).
 I would have brought my Dyneema pack of the same style, but it doesn’t have an outside pocket on it, and they are sure a pain to put on.
-So I keep using my cuben fiber version, which is really a totally fine pack.
-The Dyneema is just so much sexier.
+So I keep using my cuben fiber version.
 Steve carried most everything on his bike, but slung a waterproof Patagonia camera bag over his neck.

 Sleeping Bags & Pads: We often take our three-season Nemo Tango Duo quilt (I’m not sure if they sell this any longer), but because temps were supposed to be colder at night, we opted to take our Big Agnes Flume UL 30 (me) and the Mystic UL 15 (Steve), plus two AXL Air Pillows (love them!), and two Insulated AXL Air mattresses.

-Tent: We brought my new and now absolute favorite two-person tent on this trip, the Big Agnes Copper Spur UL2 tent.
-This tent leaves plenty of room for cooking in the vestibule, offers a spacious footprint easily and comfortably fitting two people, and it features plenty of great pockets for storage.
-I thought the helmet straps were a bit gimmicky at first, but they’re actually quite handy to keep stuff off the dirt.
-We typically bring our super roomy HMG Ultamid 4 on pure packrafting trips.
+Tent: We brought my favorite two-person tent, the Big Agnes Copper Spur UL2 tent.
+It leaves plenty of room for cooking in the vestibule, offers a spacious footprint easily and comfortably fitting two people and it features plenty of great pockets for storage.
+I thought the helmet straps were a bit gimmicky, but they’re actually handy to keep stuff off the dirt.
+We often bring our super roomy HMG Ultamid 4 on packrafting trips.
 It’s spacious for cooking and storing wet gear, and extra poles are unnecessary (because we use our paddles as the mid’s center pole).